Chena, Alaska

 Chena was a former city in interior Alaska, located in the Fairbanks North Star Borough, Alaska, United States, near the confluence of the Chena and Tanana rivers.
 It incorporated in 1903 and was disincorporated in 1973.
 The area is now part of the outskirts of Fairbanks, within the CDP of Chena Ridge.
 Its heyday was in the first two decades of the 20th century, with a peak population of about 400 in 1907.
 By 1910 the population had fallen to 138.

 The city was fairly prosperous for a time, and even had its own newspaper, the Tanana Miner, which later was purchased by the Fairbanks Daily News (now the Fairbanks Daily News-Miner), running concurrently with it for a time.
 Other businesses included two hotels, two general stores, a bakery, a laundry, and two restaurants.
 By 1910, Chena had a police department, a public school, churches, and a fire department.
 By 1915, however, the population had dropped to 50.
 With the death of the city's last business owner, grocer Harry Beldon, in 1920, the population had dropped to only 18.
 The town gradually faded away, resurging in modern times as a suburb of Fairbanks.

 The Tanana Valley Railroad had its southern terminus in Chena, but moved its general manager's office to Fairbanks in 1915.
 There was a pump station to provide water for the hydraulic mining operations on the other side of Chena Ridge, near Ester.
 The Chena Pump House is now a restaurant and tourist attraction.

-Alaska Gold Rush
+Fairbanks Gold Rush

 Chena was established and incorporated in 1903, soon after Felix Pedro found gold in Fairbanks in 1902.
 It was a shipping and mining town on the banks of the Tanana River.
 Larger ships (probably from the tidewater ports on the Yukon River) transferred cargo to smaller boats at Chena.
 The smaller boats would then shuttle the cargo to Fairbanks, where the Fairbanks Gold Rush was happening.

 In 1905, the Tanana Mines Railway (TMR) opened.
 It took supplies to the gold mines 20 miles away.
 The Tanana Mines Railway was refinanced and expanded in 1907 to become the Tanana Valley Railroad (TVRR).
 The railroad transported supplies to Fairbanks and other mining towns.
 It made Chena a successful railroad town.